brianhhuynh38/PackTravel/README.md

 3. **Functionalities**: Cancel Sent Request and Reject Ride Request functionalities to be implemented

-4. **Ride History**: View Past Rides of User

-5. **Website Hosting:** Deploy the PackTravel website on a reliable server to ensure it is publicly accessible for user sign-up and usage.
+4. **Website Hosting:** Deploy the PackTravel website on a reliable server to ensure it is publicly accessible for user sign-up and usage.

-6. **Mobile Support:** Enhance the application's usability on smartphones by developing a dedicated mobile app or optimizing it for mobile browser viewing.
+5. **Mobile Support:** Enhance the application's usability on smartphones by developing a dedicated mobile app or optimizing it for mobile browser viewing.

-7. **Real-Time Fares:** Pull real-time fares directly from Uber and Lyft.
+6. **Real-Time Fares:** Pull real-time fares directly from Uber and Lyft.

-8. **Improve our ML model** - to predict cab prices.
-Data Scientists, you are needed!!!
+7. **Improve our ML model:** Transition to a deep learning model to improve efficiency.

+8. **Ride Completion:** Be able to mark rides as complete in order to open doors for many new functionalities.

+9. **Ride Recommendation System:** Recommend rides based on user's ride history.

 <h3>Screens:</h3>